ChandlerRuiz/docs/disclaimer.md

 ---
 ## Disclaimer

-Please understand that all documentation on this website is simply a way for me to capture all of the work completed in relation to a ***LAB*** Environment!
+Please understand that all documentation on this website is simply a way for me to capture all of the work completed for my projects within a ***LAB*** Environment!

 {: .warning}
-Any and all text, media or externally linked content is solely for educational purposes!
+All text, media or externally linked content is solely for educational purposes!